Cladding Design – Shop Drawing Review and Engineering

 In modern buildings, the Architect often delegates the design of the building cladding, which includes architectural panels, windows, storefronts, and curtain walls to the contractor, who then delegates it to a specialized subcontractor.
 This requires the subcontractor to provide engineering for the system to assure it is appropriately attached to the building and that it will function in that it won’t fail under load, or have excessive deflections.
+This is where structural engineering plays a critical role in ensuring code compliance and performance under design loads.

 We have done extensive work with ACM panels.
 The calculations for these panels are rather specialized and must consider that these are very thin shells, which do not behave like other conventional shapes.